koraktor/rubikon/README.md

 If you run this application it will just print `Hello World!`.

-You can also add command-line options to your appication using `action`:
+You can also add command-line options to your appication using `command`:

     class MyApplication < Rubikon::Application

-      action 'hello' do
+      command :hello do
         puts 'Hello World!'
       end

     end

-This way your application would do nothing when called without options, but it would print `Hello World!` when called using `ruby myapp.rb --hello`.
+This way your application would do nothing when called without options, but it would print `Hello World!` when called using `ruby myapp.rb hello`.
+A command is code that is executed when the application is called with the command's name as the first argument - just like RubyGem's `install` or Git's `commit`.
-Please note that Rubikon will add dashes to options by default.
-If you don't like this behaviour and want options like RubyGem's `install` or `update` just use the following inside your application class:

-    set :dashed_options, false

 Please see the `samples` directory for more in detail sample applications.